 Wetlands support an amazing number of species and some of them are very unusual.
-Wetlands now cover less than two percent of New Zealand’s land area, but they are home to 22 percent of our bird species and 30 percent of our native freshwater fish.
+Freshwater wetlands now cover less than one per cent of New Zealand’s land area, but they are home to 16 per cent of our bird species and over 50 species of native fish.

 Plants and animals that live in wetlands face an uncertain future.
-Because of habitat loss and damage, many, like the Australasian bittern and short-jawed kokopu, are now endangered.
-Eleven threatened birds and 13 threatened plant species live in Waikato wetlands.
-This is nearly a quarter of the Region’s threatened species, even though wetlands make up only a tiny portion (less than five percent) of our Region’s natural areas.
+Because of habitat loss and damage, many, like the Australasian bittern and short-jawed kokopu, are now threatened species.

 Conservation and restoration programmes can make a big difference and it’s not too difficult to create conditions ideally suited to our wetland wildlife.
 Find out more about restoring wetlands.

 The swards of rush-like plants found in the region’s peat bogs are unique to the Southern Hemisphere.
 Two plants found only in the Waikato are the giant cane rush (Sporadanthus ferrugineus) and the threatened swamp helmet orchid (found only in the Whangamarino Wetland).

 Other highly threatened plants, such as a clubmoss, a hooded orchid and a carnivorous bladderwort, also occur in the lower Waikato wetlands.